2. The route

 5. Video

-Video from Bruno Borello‘s youtube channel, ascending Valfredda Pass and also reaching Corno Vitello via trail 5B.
+Video from Bruno Borello‘s youtube channel, which goes up to Valfredda pass and also reaches Corno Vitello via trail 5B.

 Video from Ramets88 ‘s youtube channel: